-If you are wagering at the sportsbook at DraftKings and you come across an abbreviation PL in a New York Rangers at New Jersey Devils betting line, don’t panic.
+If you are wagering at an online sportsbook like DraftKings and you come across an abbreviation PL in an NHL betting line, fear not.
 You haven’t discovered a new exotic form of wagering.
-PL is merely an oft-used short form for the puckline, a prominent method to handicap wagers on NHL games.
+PL is merely an oft-used short form for the puck line, a prominent method to handicap wagers on NHL games.

-Whereas the moneyline is a straight up win/loss proposition in terms of the outcome – if the team that you wagered on wins, whether it’s by one goal or 10 goals – you are also a winner on the bet that you laid down.
+A moneyline is a straight-up win/loss proposition in terms of the outcome – if the team you wagered on wins, whether by one goal or 10 goals, you are also a winner on the bet that you laid down.